Pioreactor/docs.pioreactor/user-guide/30-Advanced/01-cli.md

 *   `pio mqtt`: tail the MQTT broker.
 *   `pio update ui` will update the UI software to the latest version and adding `--app` will upgrade the Pioreactor Python app (repo: pioreactor/pioreactor).
 *   `pio update app` will update the software to the latest version.
-*   `pio cluster-status` will report to the user each Pioreactor in the cluster, and metadata like status, IP, and state.
 *   `pio workers` has many subcommands for manager your cluster.
 For example:
     *   `pio workers add <hostname>`: add a Pioreactor to your cluster, with given (unique) name.
 Need a worker Pioreactor on the network first.
 See instructions [here](https://github.com/Pioreactor/pioreactor/wiki/Installation).
     *   `pio workers discover` will return a list of workers on the network (may be a superset of the current cluster.)
+    *   `pio workers status` will report to the user each Pioreactor in the cluster, and metadata like status, IP, and state.

 #### Leader-only commands to control workers